emcrisostomo/fswatch/README.md

     as 256 are not uncommon), even if the operating system may allow a much larger value.
 In this case, check your OS documentation to raise this limit on either a per process or a system-wide basis.
   * If feasible, watch directories instead of watching files.
+Properly crafting the receiving side of the events to deal with directories may sensibly reduce the monitor resource consumption.
   * If none of the above applies, use the poll monitor.
 The authors' experience indicates that `fswatch` requires approximately 150 MB or RAM memory to observe a hierarchy of 500.000 files with a minimum path length of 32